PM Update: A bit unsettled this evening. Beautiful weather for Monday.

 Tonight: Some scattered showers may pop up in the evening hours.
 Otherwise, remaining mostly cloudy and windy through midnight.
-Winds and clouds will diminish overnight, with lows ranging from 38-42 degrees.
+Winds and clouds will diminish overnight, with lows ranging from 38 to 42 degrees.

 View the current weather at The Washington Post.

 Tomorrow (Monday): Mostly sunny skies from beginning to end tomorrow.
 Temperatures will warm up nicely on the strength of a westerly wind at 5-15 mph.
 Highs will end up right around 70 degrees.
-Mostly clear and seasonably cool tomorrow night with lows in the mid-40s and calmer winds.
+Mostly clear and seasonably cool tomorrow night, with lows in the mid-40s and calmer winds.

 See Molly Robey’s forecast through the week.
 And if you haven’t already, join us on Facebook and follow us on Twitter and Instagram.
 For related traffic news, check out Gridlock.